Menesjärvi Half-Term Northern Lights Adventure

 - Flights: return direct flights from London Gatwick to Ivalo.
 Flight routes are subject to change

 - Meals: 7 breakfasts, 6 lunches, 7 dinners

-- The following activities are included: Snowshoes (by day & by night!), kick sleds, cross-country skiing and Aurora workshop, visit to a reindeer farm, wilderness skills, Finnish sauna, winter fishing by snowmobile, husky safari, Sámi Siida Museum, Aurora dinner (the order of activities is subject to change)
+- The following activities are included: snowshoe hike, kick sleds, cross-country skiing, Aurora workshop and Northern Lights snowshoe, morning with a reindeer herder, wilderness skills, winter fishing by snowmobile, husky safari, Sámi Siida Museum, Aurora kota dinner (the order of activities is subject to change)

 - Cold weather clothing for the duration of your stay

 For the Aurora hunting family, Menesjärvi’s location is ideal.
 You are far from any significant light pollution and deep in the Aurora Zone.
 Over your seven nights, you should stand a very good chance of catching a display of the Northern Lights should conditions be favourable.

 Your hosts, Anne and Timo, are two of the loveliest people in Lapland and really do all they can to make sure you have an unforgettable holiday.
 The accommodation at Menesjärvi is warm and welcoming offering simple and cosy décor (some elements have been crafted by Timo using local wood), and hearty home-cooked food; perfect for the winter climate.

 By the end of your action-packed stay at Menesjärvi, you will have travelled by snowshoes, dog sled, kicksled, cross-country skis and snowmobile-pulled sleigh.
 Furthermore, you will have encountered reindeer and gained an insight into the remarkable culture of the Sámi people who make their home in this remote corner of the world.